-Pearly penile papules can be misdiagnosed as other conditions such as sexually transmitted infections, skin conditions and other normal conditions.
-PPP are most commonly misdiagnosed as genital warts or molluscum contagiosum.
+Pearly Penile Papules can be misdiagnosed as other conditions such as sexually transmitted infections, skin conditions and other normal conditions. are most commonly misdiagnosed as genital warts or molluscum contagiosum.

-The number, size, shape, symmetry as well as pattern of distribution of the lesions are taken into account in making a diagnosis of PPP.
+The number, size, shape, symmetry as well as pattern of distribution of the lesions are taken into account in making a diagnosis of Pearly Penile Papules.

-PPP tends to be localised to the penile corona, whereas warts and molluscum can affect any part of the genitals.
-The size of the lesions can also help in the diagnosis; PPP are rarely larger than 1–3mm whereas molluscum lesions are typically 2–5mm in size and genital warts can be variable in size.
+Pearly Penile Papules tend to be localised to the penile corona, whereas warts and molluscum can affect any part of the genitals.
+The size of the lesions can also help in the diagnosis; are rarely larger than 1–3mm whereas molluscum lesions are typically 2–5mm in size and genital warts can be variable in size.

 Can another condition be mistaken as Pearly Penile Papules?

 People with PPP often worry that they have genital warts, and this is the most common misdiagnosis.
 Other sexually transmitted infections that can be mistakenly diagnosed in a person with PPP include molluscum contagiosum, syphilis and scabies.
 PPP can also resemble other skin conditions such as folliculitis, an inflammation of the hair follicles; or lichen nitidus, a rare inflammatory skin condition.

 PPP can also be mistaken for other variations of normal anatomy, such as the presence of sebaceous glands.
 Normal sebaceous glands include Tyson’s glands, which appear on either side of the frenulum (the band of tissue connecting the head of the penis to the underside of the shaft), and Fordyce spots, which typically appear along the shaft of the penis.
 PPP can also be mistaken for skin tags, another normal variation that does not require treatment.